svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 **JWT Refresh Token**

-Refresh token is long-lived token used to request new Access tokens.
-It's expiration time is greater than expiration time of Access token.
+A refresh token is a long-lived token used to request new access tokens.
+Its expiration time is longer than that of an access token.

-In this tutorial we'll use ```jti``` claim to maintain list of blacklisted or revoked tokens.
-JWT ID(```jti```) claim is defined by [RFC7519](https://tools.ietf.org/html/rfc7519#section-4.1.7) with purpose to uniquely identify individual Refresh token.
+In this tutorial, we'll use the `jti` claim to maintain a list of blacklisted or revoked tokens.
+The JWT ID (`jti`) claim, defined by [RFC 7519](https://tools.ietf.org/html/rfc7519#section-4.1.7), uniquely identifies each refresh token.

-Decoded Refresh token has three parts: Header, Claims and Signature as shown below:
+A decoded refresh token consists of three parts: Header, Claims, and Signature, as shown below:

 Header
 ```json